csci5117s23/project-2-six-pack/README.md

 Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**

 * Library or service name: description of use
-* TMDb API:
+* TMDb API: For each movie displayed or searched for on the home page, we query the TMDb API for its broad specifics.
+These include original release date, popularity, genre, original language, and a link to an image of the movie's release poster.
+This information is then processed and rendered on the dashboard and homescreen on the website.
-* Movie of the Night Streaming Availability API:
+* Movie of the Night Streaming Availability API: We use the MotN API to query streaming services for a given movie.
+This includes overview data, such as the platform the movie is being streamed on, and more specific content such as price, audio information, and available subtitles.
 * Google Maps API: For the device integrations part of the project requirements, we decided to use a Google Maps widget to display available movie theaters surrounding the user.
 From a call to the browser's geolocation API, we use this location to center the screen and generate a marker.
 Then, a `nearbySearch()` call is made to the Google Maps API, and a unique marker is generated on the map for every object returned with information about the theater.

 **If there's anything else you would like to disclose about how your project